Report

 September 2024

-This study examines experiences of employment discrimination and harassment against nonbinary adults using a survey conducted in the summer of 2023.
+This study examines experiences of employment discrimination and harassment among nonbinary adults using a survey conducted in the summer of 2023.
 It compares workplace experiences of nonbinary employees with those of cisgender LGBQ employees and transgender employees who do not identify as nonbinary.

 Highlights